 - A. Rules Eligible for Amendment.
 Any Rule may be amended. - B. Procedure to Amend.
-The Board may amend any Rule by any of the following procedures: - 1.
-Notice Followed by Action at Next Regular Meeting.
-Any Rule eligible for amendment may be amended only by A Supervisor provides notice of an intention to amend the Rules to the other Supervisors present at a Regular Meeting, followed by a majority vote of the Supervisors present and voting to amend the Rules at the next Regular Meeting following a regular meeting at which notice of the motion to amend is given.
-Notice of the motion to amend a Rule may be made by any Supervisor. - 2.
+The Board may amend any Rule by any of the following procedures: - Notice Followed by Action at Next Regular Meeting.
+A Supervisor provides notice of an intention to amend the Rules to the other Supervisors present at a Regular Meeting, followed by a majority vote of the Supervisors present and voting to amend the Rules at the next Regular Meeting - 2.
 Notice Followed by Action at Later Regular Meeting.
 A Supervisor provides notice of an intention to amend the Rules to the other Supervisors present at a Regular Meeting and requests that the proposed amendment be considered at a meeting other than the next Regular Meeting; at the same meeting, a majority of the Supervisors present and voting establish the later Regular Meeting date at which the proposed amendment will be considered; followed by a majority vote of the Supervisors present and voting to amend the Rules at the Regular Meeting. - 3.
 By Supermajority Vote.
 A proposed motion to amend is added to the Final Agenda at any Regular Meeting; at the same meeting, five or more Supervisors vote to amend the Rules.

-This procedure should be used only to make minor technical amendments deemed to be necessary to allow the Board to efficiently and effectively conduct its business. - C. Motion.
+This procedure should be used only to make minor technical amendments deemed to be necessary to allow the Board to efficiently and effectively conduct its business.

+- C. Motion.
 The motion to amend a Rule may be made by any Supervisor.
-Upon a proper second, the motion shall must be discussed and voted on.
-In deciding whether and how to amend a Rule, the Board shall consider that Rules 3, 4, 6(D), 6(F)(1)(a) through (c), 7, 8, 9(B), 10(A)(3), and 10(B)(1) address statutory or constitutional requirements. - CD.Limitation on the Effect of an Amendment.
-The Board's approval of a motion to amend one or more Rules shall does not permit the Board to act in violation of a requirement mandated by the Code of Virginia, the Constitution of Virginia, or any other applicable law.
+Upon a proper second, the motion must be discussed and voted on.
+In deciding whether and how to amend a Rule, the Board shall consider that Rules 3, 4, 6(D), 6(F)(1)(a) through (c), 7, 8, 9(B), 10(A)(3), and 10(B)(1) address statutory or constitutional requirements. - D. Limitation on the Effect of an Amendment.
+The Board's approval of a motion to amend one or more Rules does not permit the Board to act in violation of a requirement mandated by the Code of Virginia, the Constitution of Virginia, or any other applicable law.